gilburns/Installomator-wiki/Configuration-and-Variables.md

 ## Do Not Disturb

-Should Installomator Interrupt Do Not Disturb (DND) full screen apps?
-Before `INTERRUPT_DND` variable existed, Installomator would disturb (ask to quit) these apps that support this feature, but this variable makes it possible to not disturb them.
+Installomator can check if certain apps have a "display assertion", which stops the screen saver from activating.
+This can be used as a sign that the user shouldn't be interrupted with a prompt to update an app.

+Examples of apps that set display assertions: Zoom during a call, PowerPoint when presenting, Chrome (and other browsers) when playing a YouTube video in the active browser tab.

+`INTERRUPT_DND`

 -  `yes`: (default) Script will run without checking for DND full screen apps.
 -  `no`: Script will exit when an active DND full screen app is detected.

-Comma separated list of app names to ignore when evaluating DND, can be put in `IGNORE_DND_APPS`.
+Additionally, comma separated list of app names to ignore when evaluating DND, can be put in `IGNORE_DND_APPS`.

 Example that will ignore browsers when evaluating DND: